 “The information available to the war department is that the vessel sailed from Manila on October 11, 1944, with 1775 prisoners of war aboard.
 On October 24 the vessel was sunk by submarine action in the south China Sea over 200 miles from the Chinese coast which was the nearest land.
 Five of the prisoners escaped in a small boat and reached the coast.
 Four others have been reported as picked up by the Japanese by whom all others aboard are reported lost.
 Absence of detailed information as to what happened to the other individual prisoners and known circumstances of the incident lead to a conclusion that all other prisoners listed by the Japanese as aboard the vessel perished.

 “It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.

 “Maj.
 Gen., The Adjutant General of the Army”

-Since T/5 Paul E. Moser III was lost at sea, his name is inscribed on the Tablets of the Missing at the American Military Cemetery outside of Manila.
+Since T/5 Paul E. Moser III was lost at sea, his name is inscribed on the Walls of the Missing at the American Military Cemetery outside of Manila.